Learn more about KUA's inspired teachers and the courses they teach.

 Courses and Faculty by Department

-This two-part, trimester elective focuses on performance technique for the musical stage.
-First, students will prepare and perform a selection of chosen and assigned music from classic musical theatre and contemporary shows on Broadway, for which they will analyze text, melody, and composition as it pertains to performance.
-Part audition technique and part performance study, students will focus on truthful storytelling through song.
+This two-part trimester elective focuses on performance technique for the musical stage.
+Students prepare and perform a selection of chosen and assigned music from classic musical theater and contemporary shows on Broadway, for which they analyze text, melody, and composition as it relates to performance.
+Part audition technique and part performance study, students focus on truthful storytelling through song.

 In the second part of the trimester students will be assigned a scene from an established musical.They will perform the scene and coinciding song as if performing in the show.

 Students in this class learn how to stand before a group of people in a poised and concentrated manner and speak clearly and intelligently.
 Primarily, these skills are acquired by researching, preparing and presenting a series of speeches, including informative, demonstrative, persuasive, after-dinner announcements, and storytelling.

 (fall and winter; 1/3 credit) This class explores the myriad techniques and tools with which scenic artists and theater craftspeople create their designs.
 Students learn aspects of scenic painting, construction, sculpting, lighting, and basic sound.
 Credit will be given for main stage production-related assignments as well, if they are above and beyond standard tasks in complexity and/or commitment.
 If a student has a specific interest in the field, every attempt will be made to allow him or her to pursue that interest.

 Each student must accumulate 19 credits in order to be a candidate for graduation.
 In addition, seniors are required to earn a passing grade in each of their courses to qualify for graduation.
 Specific course requirements are below and constitute 17 credits of the 19 needed for graduation.
 The remaining two credits must be earned in advanced level courses in two departments.

 Science: 3 credits from lab courses (one of which must be Biology)